saahil1801/Deploying-MNIST-using-PYTorch-Lightning-and-WANDB/README.md

 # Deploying-MNIST-using-PYTorch-Lightning-and-WANDB

-Based on the contents of the provided PDF file, here is a comprehensive README structure for a GitHub repository that hosts the project "Deploying on MNIST Data Using WandB and PyTorch Lightning":

-`
-# Deploying on MNIST Data Using WandB and PyTorch Lightning

 ## Overview
 This project showcases the use of PyTorch Lightning to train a neural network on the MNIST dataset and leverages Weights & Biases (wandb) for experiment tracking and model management.